Thomvis/BrightFutures/README.md

 ```

 ## Providing Futures
 Now let's assume the role of an API author who wants to use BrightFutures.
 The 'producer' of a future is called a `Promise`.
 A promise contains a future that you can immediately hand to the client.
-The promise is kept around while performing the asynchronous operation, until calling `Promise.success(result)` or `Promise.error(error)` when the operation ended.
+The promise is kept around while performing the asynchronous operation, until calling `Promise.success(result)` or `Promise.failure(error)` when the operation ended.
 Futures can only be completed through a Promise.

 ```swift
 func asyncCalculation() -> Future<String> {